neoforged/Documentation/docs/datastorage/valueio.md

 ## ValueIOSerializable

-`ValueIOSerializable` is an interface for objects that can be serialized and deserialized using value accesses.
+`ValueIOSerializable` is an NeoForge-added interface for objects that can be serialized and deserialized using value accesses.
 NeoForge uses this API to handle [data attachments][attachments].
 The interface provides two methods: `serialize` to write the object to a `ValueOutput`, and `deserialize` to read the object from a `ValueInput`.

 ```java
 public class ExampleObject implements ValueIOSerializable {